5 DAYS FROM $2,399

 Depart Abu Dhabi for home, or commence optional Petra extension

-Depart hotel late evening to catch flight for your return home; or continue on to Jordan for your optional post-trip extension in Petra.
+This morning you’ll transfer to the airport for your return flight home; or continue on to Jordan for your optional post-trip extension in Petra.

 The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.